 Use foil liners

-Why does my mini cheesecake sink in the middle?
+Why do they sometimes sink in the middle?

-These mini cheesecakes never crack when I make them (as long as the ingredients are at room temperature).
-But they do sink a little in the middle, which is perfect for the fruity topping.
+These cheesecakes never crack when I make them (as long as the ingredients are at room temperature).
+But they do sink a little in the middle, which is perfect for the blueberry topping.

 Store them in the fridge, in an airtight container, for up to 4 days.
 Remove them from the fridge an hour before serving them.
-It’s best to store the mini cheesecakes and the fruit topping seperately.
+Store the cakes and the blueberry topping separately.

 More tasty cheesecake recipes